Bold Economic Advocacy (BE A) Change Project

-BEA Change Project is the main project of our Economic Advocacy and Justice (EAJ) Program.
+BE A Change Project is the anchor project of our Economic Advocacy and Justice Program.
 We provide:

-for economic advocacy work at DV agencies across North Carolina.
+to stengthen economic advocacy work at DV agencies and community-based orgs across North Carolina.

 What started as a program focused on addressing financial abuse through financial literacy, has grown into a program focused on holistic approaches for improving the economic reality for DV victims and survivors.
-We are invested in helping DV agencies do equitable economic advocacy projects that support healing justice and are designed to strengthen short- and long- term economic stability for their clients and their communities.
+Our intention is to support DV agencies and community organizations with designing and implementing economic advocacy projects that strengthen short- and long- term economic stability for DV survivors and their communities.

 BEA Change Project Parts:

 We fund financial education work with the Moving Ahead Through Financial Empowerment grant.
-Visit the Moving Ahead and Purple Purse website to learn more about finncial abuse and what you can do to protect yourself , access the curriculum, and register for their free and open webinars.
+Visit the Moving Ahead website to learn more about finncial abuse and what you can do to protect yourself , access the curriculum, and register for their free and open webinars.